bitshares/bitshares1-core/docs/btstest/btstest.md

 Improvements to btstest
 -----------------------

-- Document how to do comments in `.btstest` file
-- Custom comment syntax
 - When expected input doesn't match, display line number in `btstest` file
 - Command line option to toggle echo on/off
 - Have multiple `.btstest` in same directory do something meaningful